nih-cfde/usecases/personas/data-scientist.md

 has_children: false
 ---

-This user understands computation, and is comfortable with the command line interface (CLI) and at least one other programming language, however they are not experts in biology.
+This end user understands computation, and is comfortable with the command line interface (CLI) and at least one other programming language, however they are not experts in biology.

 ### Data Scientist